Late Spring 2024 in Florida. Thanks Diane

 12/23/2023

-Only two people and the HR Manager acknowledged my work anniversary on the web site the company uses to celebrate work anniversaries.
+Of all the people I have worked with over the years, only two people and the HR Manager acknowledged my work anniversary on the web site the company uses to celebrate work anniversaries.
 I'm positive that the HR Manager acknowledges everyone's anniversary.
 I was a little disappointed at the minimal acknowledgements but honestly, I'm not surprised.
 The last few years I have felt invisible.
-The department in which I participate in is key to future business and to after-market product but not in the limelight.
+The department in which I am Supervisor and QA lead in is key to future business and to after-market product but not in the limelight.
 All emphasis in our factory is put on the production output.
 That's where the $$ is made and where the spotlight shines the brightest.

 Times have been very strange since the pandemic and industries have been turned upside down, sideways, shaken vigorously and turned over a few times.
-There are still a lot of people who had office jobs before the "Covid Days" who still rarely come into work.
-My department has had little to no downtime.
-I have a great group of employees and feel lucky to be in a position to have worked with them for more than a decade.
+There are still a lot of people, who had "in-plant" office jobs before the "Covid Days" but who now rarely physically come into the plant to work.
+My department has had little to no downtime and all of our work is on-site.
+For the most part, I feel that I have a great group of employees.
+I feel fortunate to be in a position to have worked with and helped build the team by hiring more than half of them over the last 12 years.
 The first half of my time with the company was spent in the production Quality Assurance Management.
 There was a lot more turnover, and we were hit with layoffs a few different times.
-Stress was never low in area.
+Stress was never low in the production quality area.
+I have been gone from that environment since 2010 and there is not a single person left in the group that was there when I was part of it...

 I'm not complaining because I have continued to receive a monthly paycheck as well as some very nice bonus checks over the years.
 My salary has more than doubled over those 25 years and they have never missed paying me...
 It's been a very good run and I feel fortunate to have made it to 25 years.
 I've seen several people leave of their own accord, even more get laid off, and more than a few retire.
 It's a dynamic place to work and a fast-paced environment.